qr-merger/merger/README.md

 - Any copyright information in `.js`, `.css` files.
 - `merger.html`'s copyright information in code comments (unless you keep the console copyright information by enabling the `debugmode`, which is defaulted.)

-If you agains our copyright reservation requirements, your name might appears in our shame wall.
+If you against our copyright reservation requirements, your name might appears in our shame wall.
 Which is currently blank.

 Please be aware that `Merger` is opensourced and released under the **GNU General Public License v3.0**, you are **not allowed** to disclose source and you are restricted to use the same license when doing modifications.
 More about permissions, limitation and conditions about our license, please see [https://github.com/hifocus/merger/blob/master/LICENSE](https://github.com/hifocus/merger/blob/master/LICENSE) to learn more in detail.